diziet559/diziet559.github.io/season/season.md

 #### Biggest upgrades in phase 1

 Obviously, https://classic.wowhead.com/item=18713/rhokdelar-longbow-of-the-ancient-keepers is the one item most hunters will want out of Molten Core.
-Keep in mind though that with https://classic.wowhead.com/item=19107/bloodseeker we have a very solid pre-raid weapon available that is only 5-10 dps behind Rhok'delar due to the difference in weapon speed.
+Keep in mind though that with https://classic.wowhead.com/item=19107/bloodseeker we have a very solid pre-raid weapon available that is only 5-10 dps behind Rhok'delar due to the difference in weapon speed. https://classic.wowhead.com/item=18715/lokdelar-stave-of-the-ancient-keepers is a solid melee weaving weapon despite its lacking stats.
+Compared to https://classic.wowhead.com/item=18520/barbarous-blade, Lok'delar will give you more damage to your melee hits while giving slightly worse stats for ranged attacks.
+Once players progress further into the T0.5 quest line, https://classic.wowhead.com/item=22314/huntsmans-harpoon is the best phase 1 melee weaving weapon.
+It drops off the summoned T0.5 quest boss in Dire Maul East.

 If you do not aim for tier set completion, https://classic.wowhead.com/item=18812/wristguards-of-true-flight are a big upgrade over other options available for the wrist slot.